graham-fletcher-athome-org/Taca/README.md

 2. GitHUB user account

 A Git hub user account is required to process automation actions.
 This should not generally be a user account, but should be an dedicated account.
+Log onto GitHUB and generate a Peronal Access Token (PAT).
+A PAT can be used to access github and authenticate as the assosiated user ID.
+The PAT should be carefully protected.
+Within GCP the PAT is stored in secret manager and is not stored as part of any terrafrom statefile.

 3. Scaffold Repository

 The system should have access to this repository.
 This can either be access to the public repository or to a private clone.

-4. Configuration repository.

-The configuration repository controlls the systems deployed by scaffold.
-It may also contain other terraform that should be deployed by the same build mechanism.
-The sample cofiguration repository contains the files deiscced below.
+The configuration for this example can be found in the /samples/simple/ directory of the scaffold repository.

 ```
 main.tf

+/*Create the simple managed environment*/
-module "testing" {
+module "demo_managed_environment" {
   source                    = "github.com/graham-fletcher-athome-org/scaffold//managed_environment/?ref=v2"

+  /*Root location is the place on gcp where the managed environment should be created.
+It should be either organizations/xxxxxx  or folders/xxxxx depending on weither the managed environment is being created in the root of an organisation or within a pre existing folder.*/
   root_location             = "<root location>"

+  /*Root name is the name of a bounding folder that will be created to hold all the content of a managed environment.
+If no root_name is provided (or it is null) then no bounding folder will be created and the content will be made dir3ctly in the root location*/
   root_name                 = "v2test"

+  /*The billing account id that should be used*/
   billing                   = "<billing account id>"

+  /*The names of sub folders that should be made within the managed environment*/
   content_folder_names      = []

+  /*The integration details for github.
+The git_identity_token_secret is passed from this inputs in this sample.
+It only needs to be provided once as it stored in secret manager.
+Future invocations need not provide this value, it will be retreived from sectret manager.*/
   github_app_intigration_id = <github integration id>
-  git_identity_token        = var.git_identity_token
+  git_identity_token_secret = var.git_identity_token
 }

+/*Create a builder with a new repository called bootstrap.
+This will be used to self-host the managed environments own configuration
 module "boot_strap" {
   source              = "github.com/graham-fletcher-athome-org/scaffold//builder/?ref=v2"
   managed_environment = module.testing